iChat1

 Sending files

 You can send files by dragging the required file to the Text Chat window at the Text Field point and dropping it there.
 It also pays to click on the Text Entry field to release the item (take off the blue outline).
-You can add text to it, as you want, which will appear in the Bubble alongside the File.
+You can then add text to it, as you want, which will appear in the Bubble alongside the File.
 Then press Enter like sending Text.

 The file will appear in the chat as a document type icon with it's name.
 The file can be of any type: a Word Doc or Text Edit or Movie or Picture.
 Larger files of several Mbs like large Pics or Movies will take several minutes to Send and appear at the other end.